Mara Ulloa HCI Researcher

 / MAHR-ah - OOh - YO-ah /

-I am a National Science Foundation GRFP Fellow and third-year PhD student in the department of Computer Science (CS) at Northwestern University (NU) in the Robert R. McCormick School of Engineering and Applied Science.
-As a member of the Personalized & Adaptive Technology for Health (NU-Path) lab, my PhD work is mentored by Dr. Maia L. Jacobs.
+I am a U.S. National Science Foundation GRFP Fellow, Human-Computer Interaction (HCI) Researcher, and PhD Candidate in the department of Computer Science (CS) at Northwestern University (NU).
+My work is advised by Maia L. Jacobs in the Personalized & Adaptive Technology for Health (NU-PATH) lab.

-I am currently working with the Center for Advancing Safety of Machine Intelligence (CASMI) in my department to Co-Design Patient-Facing Machine Learning for Prenatal Stress Reduction.
+My research focuses on co-designing machine learning solutions for healthcare, emphasizing the end user's perspective.
+One of my current projects in this space involves working with the Center for Advancing Safety of Machine Intelligence (CASMI) to Co-Design Patient-Facing Machine Learning for Prenatal Stress Reduction.

 News